doctorfree/Asciiville/markdown/asciiville.1.md

 # EXAMPLES
 **asciiville**
-: Launches `btop` system monitor running in a gnome-terminal emulator window.
+: Launches `asciiville` in interactive mode with menu selections controlling actions rather than command line arguments, Btop System Monitor is the default command

-**asciiville -i**
+**asciiville -i -y**
-: Launches `asciiville` in interactive mode with menu selections controlling actions rather than command line arguments
+: Launches `asciiville` in interactive mode with Ranger File Manager selected as command rather than Btop System Monitor

 **asciiville -r -y**
-: Launches `ranger` file manager running in cool-retro-term terminal emulator.
+: Launches `ranger` file manager running in cool-retro-term terminal emulator

 **asciiville -M -t**
-: Launches `mpcplus` music player running in Tilix terminal emulator.
+: Launches `mpcplus` music player running in Tilix terminal emulator

 **asciiville -c maps**
-: Displays a zoomable map of the world using `mapscii`.
+: Displays a zoomable map of the world using `mapscii`

 **asciiville -c moon**
-: Displays the Phase of the Moon using `wttr.in`.
+: Displays the Phase of the Moon using `wttr.in`

 **asciiville -c search**
-: Launches the `ddgr` command line web search in the current terminal window.
+: Launches the `ddgr` command line web search in the current terminal window

 **asciiville -c twitter**
-: Launches the `rainbowstream` command line Twitter client in the current terminal window.
+: Launches the `rainbowstream` command line Twitter client in the current terminal window

 **asciiville -c weather**
-: Displays a weather report for your IP address location using `wttr.in`.
+: Displays a weather report for your IP address location using `wttr.in`

 **asciiville -c cmus -g**
-: Launches the `cmus` music player client running in a gnome-terminal emulator window.
+: Launches the `cmus` music player client running in a gnome-terminal emulator window

 **asciiville -f -t -z**
-: Launches `mutt` mail client in fullscreen mode running in a tilix terminal emulator window.
+: Launches `neomutt` mail client in fullscreen mode running in a tilix terminal emulator window

 **asciiville -l -T -x**
-: Launches `lynx` web browser running in a tmux session in an xfce4-terminal window.
+: Launches `lynx` web browser running in a tmux session in an xfce4-terminal window

 **asciiville -R -T**
 : Creates an asciinema recording of `btop` system monitor running in a tmux session